josephhd/mmic-painter/README.md

 To run mmic-painter from the command line, you can now use the command `mmicpainter`.
 To see the help, type `mmicpainter -h` .

 ## Running mmic-painter
 mmic-painter comes with some example files to test installation.
 The following shows examples of how to execute mmic-painter on these files.
 The following examples assume that you have setup the path environment variable correctly.
+If you haven't set up the path environment, then navigate to the main folder in the PowerShell and add `./` as a prefix to all the ensuing commands.

 ### LNA Example
 Change to the installation location of `mmic_painter` and run the following command: `mmicpainter examples/lna.gds processes/WIN_PQG3_0C`.
 This will show the layout of a 2-channel LNA using default options, with the layers specified in the WIN PQG3-0C process.